SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/MigrationGuide.md

 "ABCNews.somethingElse" = "bar";
 ```

 SwiftGenKit will no longer consolidate these into one "abcNews" case.
-It is up to the user to fix this incorrect casing in their `strings` files.
+It is up to the user to fix this inconsistent casing in their `strings` files, or to adapt a custom template to take that into consideration.

 ## Changes for template writers